ART-Protocol-Organization/docs/faq/faq.md

 ## Artcoin

 ### Artcoin price in US$ (ARTUSDT)
-- Link to Coinbase USDT reference price
+- Link to Coinbase USDT reference price realtime
 - After ART listed, it will be linked to other market prices